 3. Dress Appropriately

 It is always hard to know what the weather will be like when you are planning your costume.
-If it is cold out, make sure to layer up under your costume and stay warm while you are out trick or treating.
+If it is cold out on Halloween night, make sure to layer up under your costume and stay warm while you are out trick or treating.

 4. Buddy System